-Chapters interested in developing Zinn Fund projects should carefully examine the Project Guidelines as they plan their project and proposal.
-(Note that these Guidelines are updated regularly, so please keep checking for the latest information.)
+- Chapters interested in developing Zinn Fund projects should carefully examine the Project Guidelines as they plan their project and proposal.

-In February of each year, a Request for Proposals and submission deadline are announced to VFP networks.
-Priority is given to projects that are most likely to produce documented changes for peace and justice, that address national VFP priorities, that can serve as models of strategic planning for other VFP members, and that can be used to publically promote the VFP mission.
+After reviewing proposals the Executive Committee will determine which projects will receive awards.
+There may be instances when no proposals are recommended for funding.
+Priority is given to projects that are most likely to produce changes for peace and justice, that address national VFP priorities, that can serve as models for other VFP members or Chapters, and that can be used to publically promote the VFP mission.

 Interested applicants should note:

-- All grant recipients are required to provide matching funds of 10% of the total amount requested from the Zinn Fund.
-(In-kind costs are not accepted as matching funds, for example volunteer time and office supplies.
-Also, the Zinn Fund does not support operational costs, such as project staff, volunteer costs, rental of facilities, equipment, furnishings, and utilities.)
+- All grant recipients are required to provide matching funds of 25% of the total amount requested from the Zinn Fund.
+In-kind costs such as volunteer time, office supplies, operational costs, project staff, volunteer costs, rental of facilities, equipment, furnishings, and utilities will not be considered as matching funds.

-- Grant recipients are required to submit annual progress reports to the Zinn committee on their project.
-A final report must be submitted to the Zinn committee within two months of the completion of the project, and any unused grant money must be returned to the Howard Zinn Fund at this time.
+- A final report must be submitted to the Executive Committee within two months of the completion of the project.
+Any unused grant money will be returned to the Howard Zinn Fund.